jindrichmynarz/dissertation/parts/geocoding.md

 In order to geocode other postal addresses, we built and Elasticsearch-based geocoder using the Czech address data ([@sec:czech-addresses]).
 We decided not to use an existing solution for several reasons.
 Some geocoding services have restrictive licenses.
-For instance, the results of Google's Maps Geocoding API can be used only in conjuction with displaying the obtained geo-coordinates on the Google map.^[<https://developers.google.com/maps/documentation/geocoding/policies#map>]
+For instance, the results of Google's Maps Geocoding API can be used only in conjunction with displaying the obtained geo-coordinates on the Google map.^[<https://developers.google.com/maps/documentation/geocoding/policies#map>]
 More liberal geocoding services often provide poor accuracy.
 For example, this is the case of OpenStreetMap's Nominatim,^[<http://wiki.openstreetmap.org/wiki/Nominatim>] both for its structured and unstructured search.
 Finally, we wanted to assess whether open data can help build a geocoder on par with the commercial offerings.